MIRAGE: Online LLM Simulation for Microservice Dependency Testing: Conclusion

 \section{Conclusion}

-We presented an empirical study of online LLM simulation for microservice dependency testing.
-Instead of generating static artifacts before test execution, the LLM answers each dependency request at test time, reading source code, caller context, and production traces while maintaining cross-request state.
-Our instantiation, \system{}, achieves 99\% status-code and 99\% response-shape fidelity across 110 scenarios on three benchmarks, compared to 62\%~/~16\% for record-replay.
+We presented an empirical study of online LLM simulation for microservice dependency testing: instead of generating a static artifact before tests run, the LLM answers each dependency request at test time from source code, caller context, and production traces while maintaining cross-request state.
+Measured by whether the caller-observable \emph{values} match the real service, \system{} reproduces dependency behavior in 93\% of 110 scenarios with source code and 18\% without, versus at most 1\% for record-replay and pattern-mining and 7\% for opaque response generation.
+The key distinction is where behavior is produced: static methods \emph{retrieve} recorded or anticipated behavior, so off the recorded happy path---errors, boundaries, state---their value fidelity collapses, whereas request-time \emph{reasoning} remains faithful, exactly on the error-handling and code-reasoning scenarios integration testing exists to catch.